jadecobra/python_tdd_exercises/source/exceptions/IndentationError.rst

 Solve the IndentationError in Classes
 -------------------------------------

-add more tests, this time to raise indentation errors for :doc:`Class` definitions *noting the difference in spacing*
+add more tests, this time to raise indentation errors for :doc:`Classes </classes/classes>` definitions *noting the difference in spacing*

 RED: make it fail
 ^^^^^^^^^^^^^^^^^

 *
   change ``test_indentation_error.py``